 Kate Frykberg - Chairperson

-My background includes a degree in English Literature and 20 years in the IT industry and business management.
-I won the 2000 ASB Business Woman of the Year award and received a royal honour, the NZ Order of Merit for services to business and the community, in the same year.
-I have been a volunteer all my adult life and I am married with three sons.
+Kate’s background includes communications, information technology and entrepreneurship.
+She is a former ASB Business Woman of the Year and a recipient of the NZ Order of Merit for services to business and the community.
+An active volunteer all her adult life, Kate lives in Wellington and is married with three sons.

 Ko Hikaroroa te maunga

 Ko Ngāi Tahu te iwi

 Ko Puketeraki te marae

 Jenn is the Manager for the Ngāi Tahu Fund and the Marae Development Fund.

 The Ngāi Tahu Fund is an initiative to provide resources to Ngāi Tahu whānui, rūnanga, hapū and whānau groups to support the development of Ngāi Tahu cultural excellence.
 The purpose of the Marae Development Fund is to assist with the resourcing of the development of Ngāi Tahu marae, in particular large capital works projects and maintenance related activities.

 In fulfilling this role, Jenn builds and maintains relationships at both an iwi and Rūnanga level, while providing support to Ngāi Tahu whānau.
 Jenn is also responsible for providing strategic support to the Ngāi Tahu Fund Committee to meet the Fund’s constitution.

 Jenn is passionate about supporting her iwi to meet their aspirations for cultural knowledge, revitalization and participation.